boborodono/School_Distrcit_Analysis/README.md

 <br/>![Scores by school type](https://github.com/boborodono/School_District_Analysis/blob/main/Resources/Images/School_scores_type.PNG)
 <br/>

 I have saved you the trouble of trying to determine the difference between two identical tables.
 All of the above images were exactly the same between the two analyses.
-There was no significant difference between the scores by
+There was no significant difference between the scores by spending, size, and type after removing THS's ninth grade student's test scores.

 ## Summary of School District analysis